weecology/website/content/courses/updating-data/index.md

   caption: ""
   focal_point: ""
   preview_only: false
+  alt_text: "Living Data logo - two curved arrows in a circle with the work data next to them"
 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.
 links: